Vasily Chuikov: Battle of Stalingrad

 Chuikov, holding a stick, amidst the ruins of Stalingrad in 1943.

-"Stalingrad will decide the fate of the motherland.
-The men understood this.
-The men were in such a mood that if they'd been wounded, even with a broken spine, they had tears in their eyes as they were being taken to the east bank.
-They'd say to their comrades who had brought them out: I don't want to go.
-Better to be buried here.
-They considered it shameful to go wounded to the other bank.
-This echoed comrade Stalin's order."

 Chuikov was concerned about maintaining communications with his troops.

 "We moved to another command post closer to where the enemy would be attacking.
 And we stayed there.
 We knew that every extra meter of telephone wires increased the risk of our communications being broken.
 The most criminal, most dangerous thing for a commander, especially a senior commander, is when you lose control and communications.
 Most of all, we were afraid of losing control of our troops.
 I may not be able to send one of my commanders any reinforcements, but it's enough for me to grab the phone and say the right thing, that's all he needs."

 It was at Stalingrad that Chuikov developed the important tactic of "hugging the enemy", by which Soviet soldiers kept the German army so close to them as to minimize the airpower enjoyed by the Wehrmacht.
 Chuikov had witnessed firsthand the blitzkrieg tactics the Wehrmacht had used to sweep across the Russian steppe, so he used the Germans' carpet-bombing of the city to draw panzer units into the rubble and chaos, where their progress was impeded.
 Here they could be destroyed with Molotov cocktails, antitank rifles, and Soviet artillery operating at close range.
 This tactic also rendered the Luftwaffe ineffective, since Stuka dive-bombers could not attack Red Army positions without endangering their own forces.